-The festival is the sort of small-town extravaganza where teen-age girls vie in a beauty pageant, the high school band plays “Louie Louie” in the parade, and folks argue about whether the big entertainment is the rodeo or the armadillo races.
+The festival is the sort of small-town extravaganza where teen-age girls vie in a beauty pageant, the high school band plays “Louie Louie” in the parade, and folks debate whether the big entertainment is the rodeo or the armadillo races.

 - The South Central Florida Car Club Car Show on Fort Thompson Avenue in downtown LaBelle with classic American muscle cars and other noteworthy vehicles from 9 a.m. to 3 p.m.
 Saturday.

 - The Hendry County Cattlemen Association Annual Ranch Rodeo at 7 p.m.
 Friday and 6 p.m.
 Saturday nights.
 It’s $10 for adults; kids under 10 are free.
 This takes place at the rodeo grounds on State Road 29.
 The rodeo features homegrown Florida cowboys and cowgirls and is a qualifying event for the Florida Cattlemen’s Association state championships in Kissimmee.

 1:30 a.m. – Opening Prayer and National Anthem

 1:10 p.m.
 Introduction of the Pioneer Family and Grand Marshal

 3:30 p.m.- Showtime Cloggers

 9 p.m.
 Adult country western dance, LaBelle Civic Center, 481 W. Hickpochee Ave.
 Live music by Derrick Scott Band.
 Admission $10.

 Sunday, Feb.
 22, 2015

 10:00 a.m.-Dave Randant